DeadIntermediate/filine-wall/ROADMAP_V4.md

 - Built-in update command (cross-platform)
 - Auto-detects architecture
 - Downloads latest binary for your platform
-- Preserves config.yaml and data
+- Preserves config.yaml and database
 - **Windows:** Can update while running (downloads to temp, swaps on restart)
 - Automatic rollback on failure
-- **No installer needed on Windows** - just replace the .exe!
+- **No log files to preserve** - everything in database!

 #### 4.3 Uninstall Process